morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Note: I only recommend adapters that are single-state and single-function for this chipset.

-Note: While Linux kernel 6.2 does contain an in-kernel driver for this chipset, performance is not that good yet but is improving so some users may decide to use the out-of kernel driver located here at this site as it is fast and feature rich:
+Note: While Linux kernel 6.2 does contain an in-kernel driver for this chipset, performance is not that good yet but is improving so some users may decide to use the out-of kernel driver located here at this site for now as it is fast and feature rich:

 [Linux Driver for USB WiFi Adapters that use the RTL8811CU, RTL8821CU, RTL8821CUH and RTL8831AU Chipsets](https://github.com/morrownr/8821cu)